kersorianek/mon-portfolio/_posts/2019-01-20-A-Comprehensive-Curriculum-for-Beginners-IT-Business-Analysis-Course.md

 - 10.8 Handling Technical Interview Questions

-  - Discuss common technical interview questions in the field of IT business analysis.
+  - Discuss common technical interview questions in the field of business analysis.
   - Provide guidance on answering technical questions effectively, showcasing technical knowledge and problem-solving abilities.
   - Offer tips for addressing unfamiliar or challenging technical questions.

-By the end of the course, you will have the skills and tools to become a successful IT business analyst.
+By the end of the course, you will have the skills and tools to become a successful business analyst.
 Don't miss out on this opportunity to advance your career.
-Contact me now to enroll in this course and take the first step towards becoming an IT Business Analyst.
+Contact me now to enroll in this course and take the first step towards becoming an Business Analyst.

 _Please note that this is an extended outline based on the given course.
 You may adapt and modify it further based on your specific needs, target audience, and course duration_